Northeastern University: John Martinson Honors Program

 In 2024, venture capitalist John Martinson donated $5 million as part of Northeastern's reimagined honors program.
 Northeastern's John Martinson Honors Program selects students from the regular applicant pool with no separate application.
-The program includes specialty work in a major field through college-specific choices including specialized advanced honors seminars and an independent research project.
+The program includes specialty work in a major field through college-specific choices, including specialized advanced honors seminars and an independent research project.
 Honors students receive exclusive housing in their first year, placed in a Living-Learning Community in either East Village or International Village.
 In 2017, the program introduced the Student Assessed Integrated Learning (SAIL) app, which was later retired, as well as a one-credit Honors Discovery course for students to explore Northeastern.
 In this course, they are introduced to the program's key outcomes: "Stoking Intellectual Curiosity, Creating a Thriving Honors Community, Facilitating Self-Exploration and Discovery, and, ultimately, Making an Impact in the World."

 Cooperative education (co-op)

 Launched in 1909, Northeastern has one of the largest and oldest cooperative education (co-op) programs in the world.
-In order to graduate from Northeastern, all students must meet the cooperative education requirement which can be achieved through a co-op employment, or through study abroad.
-Most students opt for at least one stint of employment through the co-op program, however students are able to complete one, two, or three employment placements prior to graduation.
-When pursuing two or three placements, students alternate periods of academic study with periods of professional employment (usually paid) related to their major.
-If students complete three co-op employment placements, they will take five years to graduate.
-If they complete one or two, they may graduate in four years.
+In order to graduate from Northeastern, all students must meet the cooperative education requirement, which can be achieved through a co-op employment, research experiences, or studying abroad.
+96% of students participate in at least one co-op during their college career, however students are able to complete one, two, or three employment placements before graduation.
+When pursuing two or three placements, students alternate periods of academic study with periods of (typically paid) professional employment related to their major.
+If students complete three co-op employment placements, they typically take five years to graduate.
+If they complete one or two, they may graduate in four years or less.

-Students on co-op do not pay tuition and students not living on campus do not pay room and board, however they may still need to pay certain fees, such as recreation fees to use the gym facilities.
-The co-op program typically begins the spring of the second year or fall of the third year (after a more traditional program for the first semesters on campus).
+Students on co-op do not pay tuition, and students not living on campus do not pay room and board.
+The co-op program typically begins in the spring of the second year or fall of the third year (after a more traditional program for the first semesters on campus).
 Students usually take anywhere between one and three with 96% participating in one and 78% participating in two or more.

-50% of Northeastern students receive a job offer from a previous co-op employer as of 2017.
+58% of Northeastern students receive a job offer from a previous co-op employer as of 2026.